-The 45-year history of NET4GAS is a history of economically efficient, safe and reliable transmission services provided to customers 24 hours a day, 7 days a week.
+The history of NET4GAS is a story of economically efficient, safe and reliable transmission services provided to customers 24 hours a day, 7 days a week.
 Thanks to its advantageous location in the heart of Europe, Czechoslovakia and later on the Czech Republic has always played an important role on the European gas market.

 First thoughts of transit through Czechoslovakia